 - Captain Patriotic: Dai Atlas.

 - The Chains of Commanding: Optimus.

 - Darker and Edgier: Easily one of the darkest stories in the IDW canon.

 - Dude, Where's My Respect?: Optimus gets this from Dai.
-See Never Live It Down.
+See Once Done, Never Forgotten.